I interviewed 483 top entrepreneurs. These are the best business hacks.

 I don’t think you can remove passion from the process – someone will always be passionate.
 It just doesn’t have to be you, so I see myself as a publisher, a producer, an owner.

-Ryan’s business hack is not just for entrepreneurs.
-A lot of entrepreneurs – and people looking to start a side hustle – think they need to go into a market that they are passionate about.
+Ryan's business hack is not just for entrepreneurs.
+A lot of entrepreneurs – and people looking to start a side hustle or become a freelancer– think they need to go into a market that they are passionate about.
 But either their passion doesn’t align with the market that is hungry for a product, or it just limits them in some way.

 Ryan’s passion is business, so he can enter any market and do really well.
 He has a business mindset.

 This is how I see it: if I enter a market that is easy to make money in and build a good, solid business, I can use the money to buy time and freedom and follow my passions.
 This is the ultimate online business model.

 As Ryan says, he considers himself a producer and a business owner rather than the person who is passionate about a specific market.